![]() Aero-Horsepower & Drag Loss Calculator Early Aero Joe Petrali

 crowded in the cockpit...helmet too close to roll

 hoop.
 Hard to exit in fire suit.
 You can put these streamliners on a dyno but you just can't drive them around so testing is done minutes at a time years or decades apart..Sam had more decades of experience than anyone except the late Don Vesco.
 It is a dangerous undertaking.
-Not sure there is any post crash analysis...there
+Not sure there was any post crash analysis...There

 seems to be a pass on this unless there are four